Agnivansha: Other accounts

 Dvyasraya-Mahakavya, an account of the Chaulukya dynasty (Solankis) by Hemachandra (c.
 1088–1173), mentions the Agnikula legend while describing the origin of the Paramaras.
 The Chaulukyas knew about the Agnikula legend, but associated it with the Paramaras, not themselves.

 The Bhavishya Purana, some of whose portions date as late as the 19th century, also contains the legend with some variations.
 In this version, the Kanyakubja Brahmins conducted a sacrifice on Mount Abu to appease Brahma.
-The recital of the Vedic mantras produced four Kshatriya heroes: Samavedin Paramara, Yajurvedin Chahumana (Chauhan), Trivedin Shukla and Atharvavedin Parihara (Pratihara).
+The recital of the Vedic mantras produced four Kshatriya heroes: Samavedin Paramara, Yajurvedin Chahumana (Chauhan), Trivedin Chalukya and Atharvavedin Parihara (Pratihara).

 Abu'l Fazl mentions another variation of the legend in his Ain-i-Akbari: In 761 BCE, a sage called Mahabaha kindled a flame and established a fire temple, which started attracting several devotees.
 Later, the Buddhists, unhappy with these Brahminical rites, managed to get an order prohibiting this style of worship.
 The fire temple devotees then prayed to seek a hero who would overthrow Buddhism and restore their traditional faith.
 The "Supreme Justice" then conjured a hero from the now-cold fire temple.
 This hero, called Dhananjaya (or Dhanji), attained power in a short time and restored the Brahminical rites.
 He came to Malwa from Deccan, and established a government there.
 When his fifth-generation descendant Putaraja died childless, the nobles elected one Aditya Ponwar as his successor.
 The Paramara dynasty descended from Ponwar.